wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 ### Outlook

-This section of the reader on omics data analysis is likely the most prone to obsolescence.
-We have only touched upon or even left out recent developments in single-molecule measurements of DNA, RNA, and proteins, of single-cell and spatial omics analysis, where molecules are measured in individual cells or at grid points in tissues, and accompanying developments in deep learning that promise to provide foundation models to capitalize on the large volumes of omics data in order to solve specific tasks.
+This section on omics data analysis is likely the most prone to obsolescence.
+We have only touched upon or even left out recent developments in single-molecule measurements of DNA, RNA, and proteins, of single-cell and spatial omics analysis, where molecules are measured in individual cells or at grid points in tissues, and accompanying developments in deep learning that promise to provide foundation models to capitalize on the large volumes of omics data in order to learn the "language" of DNA and proteins and to solve specific tasks.
 The end goal, [a systems biology simulation of the living cell](https://www.wholecellviz.org/viz.php#replication), is still far from reality, but may be reached sooner than we now believe possible.